ckrac/aws-sa-associate-saac03/1200-ROUTE53/notes.md

 - If your application is hosted in multiple AWS Regions, you can improve performance for your users by serving their requests from the AWS Region that provides the lowest latency.

 Route53LatencyBasedRouting-1.png

+### Geolocation Routing

+- Geolocation routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.

+Route53GeolocationRouting-1.png

+### Geoproximity Routing

+- Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
+A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.

+Route53GeoProximityRouting-1.png